Frequently Asked Questions

 Do you provide therapy online?

-My psychological assessment practice primarily conducts assessments in-person, with the exception of bariatric and immigration evaluations which can be conducted entirely online.
+Our psychological assessment practice primarily conducts assessments in-person, with the exception of bariatric and immigration evaluations which can be conducted entirely online.

 Do you practice where I live?